-This blunt question is part of a screening given to all patients age 11 and up in the Emergency Department at Children’s Hospital of Wisconsin.
+This blunt question is part of a screening given to all patients age 11 and up in the Emergency Department at Children’s Wisconsin.
 The screening helps identify kids who are at risk for suicide so they can get the support they need.
-It’s just one part of Children’s Hospital of Wisconsin’s commitment to addressing the mental and behavioral health crisis facing kids today.
+It’s just one part of Children’s Wisconsin’s commitment to addressing the mental and behavioral health crisis facing kids today.

 The question may sound harsh, but the realities of teen suicide are even more so.
 A 2017 Wisconsin high school survey showed that in the past year, 31.5 percent of students felt sad or depressed, 17.2 percent had suicidal thoughts and 8 percent attempted suicide.

-While staff in Children’s Hospital of Wisconsin’s Emergency Department have long asked patients about suicidal tendencies verbally, since October 2018 the team has taken a different approach.
+While staff in the Children’s Wisconsin Emergency Department have long asked patients about suicidal tendencies verbally, since October 2018 the team has taken a different approach.
 While parents are completing electronic registration forms, kids age 11 and up are given an iPad on which they answer the five questions that make up the Ask Suicide-Screening Questions (ASQ) screening, an evidence-based tool used in medical settings around the country.

-“Studies have shown patients answer self-administered questionnaires more honestly than verbal questions, so by asking kids to respond on the iPad we are more likely to find out what they are truly experiencing,” said Michelle Pickett, MD, physician leader for the suicide screening project in Children’s Hospital of Wisconsin’s Emergency Department.
+“Studies have shown patients answer self-administered questionnaires more honestly than verbal questions, so by asking kids to respond on the iPad we are more likely to find out what they are truly experiencing,” said Michelle Pickett, MD, physician leader for the suicide screening project in the Children’s Wisconsin Emergency Department.
 The results have confirmed that thinking –– since October 2018, more than 6,000 patients have been screened and more than 900 have screened positive (answered “yes” to at least one suicide question).